marcopeg/learnjs/contribute/README.md

 The public website is hosted with [GitHub pages][8] which is a great **and free** way to host static websites.

-The bottom line is that the `/docs` folder should never be touched.
+**The bottom line is that the `/docs` folder should never be touched**.
 It contains the transpiled version of the project and it is used by GitHub only.

 When you work with the contents you need to dig into the `/contents` folder, which contains all the source files.